HackYourFuture-CPH/program/legacy/javascript/javascript1/week3/homework.md

 */
 ```

-Just adding activities wont help the user very much, we need to **add some functionality** to show the user how **his smart phone usage is going.**
+Just adding activities won't help the user very much, we need to **add some functionality** to show the user how **his smart phone usage is going.**

 #### Show my status